Cyclostomi: Internal differences and similarities

 Unlike jawed vertebrates, which have three semicircular canals in each inner ear, lampreys have only two and hagfishes just one.
 The semicircular canal of hagfishes contains both stereocilia and a second class of hair cells, apparently a derived trait, whereas lampreys and other vertebrates have stereocilia only.
 Because the inner ear of hagfishes has two forms of sensory ampullae, their single semicircular canal is assumed to be a result of two semicircular canals that have merged into just one.

 The hagfish blood is isotonic with seawater, while lampreys appears to use the same gill-based mechanisms of osmoregulation as marine teleosts.
 Yet the same mechanisms are apparent in the mitochondria-rich cells in the gill epithelia of hagfishes, but never develops the ability to regulate the blood's salinity, even if they are capable of regulating the ionic concentration of Ca and Mg ions.
 It has been suggested that the hagfish ancestors evolved from an anadromous or freshwater species that has since adapted to saltwater over a very long time, resulting in higher electrolyte levels in its blood.

 The lamprey intestine has a typhlosole that increases the inner surface like the spiral valve does in some jawed vertebrates.
 The spiral valve in the latter develops by twisting the whole gut, while the lamprey typhlosole is confined to the mucous membrane of the intestines.
 The mucous membranes of hagfishes have a primitive typhlosole in the form of permanent zigzag ridges.
 This trait could be a primitive one, since it is also found in some sea squirts such as Ciona.
-The intestinal epiphelia of lampreys also have ciliated cells, which have not been detected in hagfishes.
+The intestinal epithelia of lampreys also have ciliated cells, which have not been detected in hagfishes.
 Because ciliated intestines are also found in Chondrostei, lungfishes and the early stages of some teleosts, it is considered a primitive condition that has been lost in hagfishes.